harlyq/aframe-sprite-particles-component/README.md

 If the a-entity containing the particle system also contains some other geometry, then **editorObject** will do nothing because we won't override the other geometry.

 The shader used for the particles is optimised to use only the code required for a given set of shader attributes, so it is no longer (as of v0.3.4) possible to add new attributes at run-time (attributes can still be changed in the Inspector).
 However there are no problems changing attributes that existed when the component was created (except *relative* and *overTimeSlots*).

+When using **model** the particles spawn at random points on the surface of the model.
+Each triangle is given even weighting, so on average a large triangle will have as many particles as a small triangle.